 Sun Country Airlines is a popular choice for Midwestern travelers looking to escape to warmer destinations during the winter.

-With the Sun Country Airlines® Visa Signature® Card, you’ll earn 30,000 points after spending at least $1,000 on purchases within the first three billing cycles.
-That may be enough for one round-trip flight.
+With the Sun Country Airlines® Visa Signature® Card, you’ll earn 25,000 points after spending at least $1,500 on purchases within the first three billing cycles.

 You can also redeem your points for other perks you’d typically have to pay extra for, such as checked bags and seat upgrades.

-The Sun Country Airlines® Visa Signature® Card comes with a $69 annual fee, which is waived the first year.
+The Sun Country Airlines® Visa Signature® Card comes with a $69 annual fee.
 But if you spend $10,000 or more in eligible purchases in 12 consecutive billing cycles — about $834 per month — you’ll receive an additional 10,000 bonus points.